VerifyTests/DiffEngine/docs/mdsource/diff-tool.custom.source.md

 ## Resolution order

 New tools are added to the top of the order, the last tool added will resolve before any existing tools.
+So when the following is executeed the last tool that supports the file types will launch:

+snippet: DiffRunnerLaunch

+Alternatively the instance  returned from `AddTool*` can be used to explicitly launch that tool.

+snippet: AddToolAndLaunch

 ## exePath